Up to $1,115/week total including funding from intern’s school

 - Other duties as assigned

-As a non-exempt employee, the intern reports to the Director of Policy and is expected to work 40 hours/week on Pacific Standard Time, for eight to 10 weeks, starting in May or June 2022.
+As a non-exempt employee, the intern reports to the Policy Manager and is expected to work 40 hours/week on Pacific Standard Time, for eight to 10 weeks, starting in May or June 2023.
 Due to COVID-19, the position is remote and not limited to applicants from the San Francisco Bay Area, although there may be opportunities to meet in person if the intern resides in the Bay Area.
 The intern uses their own computer with access to CAA email and requisite tools.

 CAA encourages candidates to secure outside funding (e.g., through school).
 CAA supplements any funding provided by the intern’s school, so that the intern receives a total weekly stipend of $1,115.

-- A law degree or graduate degree in policy, either completed or in progress
+- A law degree or graduate degree in policy or a related field, either completed or in progress

 - Strong commitment to the mission and values of AACRE, CAA, and Stop AAPI Hate, including a commitment to social justice, equity, and civic engagement